Support Centre

 • either requires notice to a governmental or self-regulatory entity or is reasonably likely to materially harm a Maine consumer or the licensee's operation.

-The Insurance Data Security Act's provisions relating to notification to the Superintendent supersede any inconsistent provisions that might apply to a licensee under Maine's general data breach notification law, the Notice of Risk to Personal Data Act ('the Data Breach Act'), codified under §1346 et seq. of Chapter 210-B of Title 10 of the M.R.S. (summarized below) (§2266(1) of Chapter 24-B).
+The Insurance Data Security Act's provisions relating to notification to the Superintendent supersede any inconsistent provisions that might apply to a licensee under Maine's general data breach notification law, the Notice of Risk to Personal Data Act, codified under §1346 et seq. of Chapter 210-B of Title 10 of the M.R.S. (summarized below) (§2266(1) of Chapter 24-B).

 Notification of cybersecurity events - consumers